 While you probably prefer finding dead insects to live ones, you need to remove the remnants as soon as possible.
 When you clean, be sure to look for insect carcasses and remove them.

 You Have Aphids

 If you have plants in your patio, home, or yard, you could have aphids.
 And while aphids are annoying enough on their own, they pose another issue.
 They leave behind a honeydew secretion that attracts carpenter ants.

 To deter carpenter ants, keep your plants free from aphids.
 You may also want to keep your plants far from your home or business.
 If you have a garden directly outside your structure, you could tempt these pests to invade.

 Although carpenter ants can chew through solid wood, they prefer moist wood.
 It's easier to chew through, which means it takes less work for the ants to create tunnels and nests.
 If you have moist wood on your property, you could be inviting carpenter ants into your building.

 If you find moist wood, replace it with undamaged wood.
 You should also look for sources of excess moisture, like leaks in your plumbing or areas of poor drainage.
 Check your property for stumps and make sure piles of firewood aren't near any of your structures.

 Once carpenter ants decide to invade, they can do significant damage.
 While they're not as destructive as termites, carpenter ants can damage the structural elements of your building.
 They also have the potential to contaminate your food.

 Here at Bug Science, we can help you.
-If you have a problem with carpenter ants, contact us today, We will do everything in our power to eliminate them and protect your property from future threats.
+If you have a problem with carpenter ants, contact us and get started with effective residential and commercial exterminator services today.
+We will do everything in our power to eliminate them and protect your property from future threats.